 The primary goal of DevSecOps is to ensure Security and Operations team members are engaged and collaborating with Development and Test from the very beginning of a project/product development.
 In addition to cultural shifts, it demands a linked toolchain of technologies to facilitate collaborative change.
 It requires pushing past departmental lines for more effective planning, design, and release of secure products.
 As organizations continue to build upon automated delivery, they find there are opportunities to test for issues beyond typical bugs – potential security flaws, design defects, and code weaknesses.
 Imagine being able to identify and fix flaws earlier in the delivery process, before they are exposed to the public.

 Implementing DevSecOps in an organization requires building a single group of engineers (developers, admins, testers, security engineers) that have end-to-end responsibility of the application from requirements to deployment to monitoring and back to implementing new changes.
 This process forms a set of stages that can be carried out in a continuous loop until the desired product is achieved.
-The diagram below shows you the steps in a DevSecOps life cycle as well as some standard tools used in the toolchain.

 Plan.
 All projects require planning.
 DevSecOps projects must plan user stories with more than just feature descriptions.
 They should include functional and non-functional requirements (like security and performance), acceptance test criteria, UI/UX designs and threat models.
 Security begins here at planning before a single line of code is developed.
 Lastly, ensure your estimates include this additional work.
 A story is not completed until it’s in production.

 Develop.
 Generally, it is much less expensive to develop secure software than to correct security issues after the software package has been completed.
 Development teams should start by assessing the maturity of the practices, gaining sufficient resources to provide necessary guidance (like the OWASP Secure Development Guide) and implementing code reviews of software design and implementation.